Working with someone:

 The next step was to prioritize the map two ways; Read More→

-Put those kids with their Parents!
+Put those Kids (Great Ideas) with their Parents!

 CLICK to Enlarge!